 3. You had the intent to permanently deprive the owner of that property.
 It is not a defense to say that you intended to pay the owner back for the property you converted, or that you did not even benefit from the conversion of the property.

-Attorney Patrick Donovan is a Massachusetts criminal lawyer who has represented many people charged with all types of theft crimes including larceny by embezzlement.
-Attorney Donovan practices criminal law in Massachusetts and has experience in over fifty courts.
-If you or someone you know has been charged with a theft crime contact Attorney Patrick Donovan today for a free consultation.
+Attorney Patrick Donovan is a Massachusetts criminal lawyer.
+He has represented many people charged with all types of theft crimes.
+Attorney Donovan is a former Assistant District Attorney with experience in over fifty courts.